-- The existing 5,000 panelists whom remained reporting from the first study in March 2012. - The panel of EU broadband subscribers was drawn from a pool of over 180,000 volunteers following an on going recruitment campaign that ran from February 2011. - The volunteer sample was organized with a goal of covering major ISPS in the 28 Member States + Iceland and Norway across the available broadband technologies: xDSL, Cable, FTTx. - A target plan for allocation of Whiteboxes was developed based on the market share of participating ISPs.
+- The existing 3,500 panelists whom remained reporting from the first two studies in March 2012 and October 2013. - The panel of EU broadband subscribers was drawn from a pool of over 250,000 volunteers following an ongoing recruitment campaign that ran from February 2011. - The volunteer sample was organized with a goal of covering major ISPS in the 28 Member States + Iceland and Norway across the available broadband technologies: xDSL, Cable, FTTx. - A target plan for allocation of Whiteboxes was developed based on the market share of participating ISPs.
 Initial market share information was based principally on data from the European Commission and some commercial sources.
-However it is worth noting that the distribution of Whiteboxes does not need to replicate the market share in each market as outlined in B.3.3.
+However it is worth noting that the distribution of Whiteboxes does not need to replicate the market share in each market as outlined in B.3.3. - An initial set of prospective participants was selected from volunteers who had responded directly to SamKnows as a result of media solicitations.
+This pan-European recruitment drive continues.

-- An initial set of prospective participants was selected from volunteers who had responded directly to SamKnows as a result of media solicitations.
-This pan-European recruitment drive continues. - It should be noted that unlike other SamKnows studies, ISPs did not participate in recruitment aside from some limited exceptions in the following countries: UK, Holland and Belgium.
-It is hoped that ISPs will be given the opportunity to participate in future reports.
+- It should be noted that unlike other SamKnows studies, ISPs did not participate in recruitment aside from some limited exceptions in the following countries: UK, Holland and Belgium.

-B.1.13 Panellist Recruitment Methodology
+Panellist Recruitment Methodology B.1.13